Adolf Dietrich: Works

 The motives of Dietrich's works are limited to his immediate surroundings in Berlingen, and include rural landscapes, animals, people and still lifes.
 He created all of his works at home in his room, using pencil sketches, self-made photographs, stuffed animals and books as models.
 Drawing on his powers of observation, Dietrich imbued his still life and animal paintings with a strong sense of materiality and executed them with what was for an untrained painter an exceptional precision.
-His images of people and scenes of the imagination, on the other hand, appear comparatively plain or even awkward.

 At times, he used, upon his clients' wishes, cardboard stencils for the serial reproduction of particularly popular motifs.
 Only Dietrich's few late works prior to his death in 1957 indicated any stylistic development.
 The artistic merits of Dietrich's works are found in his strong intuitive sense of color, which intensifies the impact of his brightly colored works, and in his outstanding power of observation, which allowed him to combine precision with great attentiveness of his subjects.

-Some of Dietrich's works are exhibited in the Kunstmuseum Winterthur, the Museum zu Allerheiligen in Schaffhausen and the Kunsthaus Zürich.
+Some of Dietrich's works are exhibited in the Kunstmuseum Winterthur, the Museum zu Allerheiligen in Schaffhausen, the Kunsthaus Zürich and the Zander Collection in Cologne.
 In May–June 2010, his works were featured in the Swiss Institute Contemporary Art New York along with works by Richard Phillips.